mint-lab/mint_camera_calib/README.md

 * **_Camera Calibration:_**

-  Propose 22 different camera models by combining different projection and distortion models, and perform comprehensive calibration for each to ensure optimal accuracy across a range of configurations.
+  Propose 22 different camera models by combining various projection and distortion models, and perform comprehensive calibration for each to ensure optimal accuracy across a range of configurations.

 * **_Model Selection:_**